 Give your suppliers ample warning for pick-ups so you can plan your fleet schedule accordingly.
 Determining the patterns of your partners is a quick and easy fix to keeping your fuel and freights costs down.

 Excel sheets just don’t suffice any more.
 Take the time to find a beverage distribution logistics software that fits the needs and budget of your business.
 The longer you wait, the harder it will be to compete with larger, fully integrated distribution companies who understand the importance of streamlined logistic processes.

-Once you’ve maximized your ability to service turnaround times, consolidate similar orders from neighboring accounts.
-Segment both your suppliers and your retailers, as an accurate understanding of all of your accounts can greatly cut wastefulness.
+Once you’ve maximized your ability to service turnaround times, consolidate similar orders from neighbouring accounts.
+Segment both your suppliers and your retailers, as an accurate understanding of all of your accounts, can greatly cut wastefulness.
 Keeping traffic down means less overall fuel costs, employee hours and truck maintenance fees and consolidating orders also means extra time for extra orders.

 Your employees should have access to software that automates complicated tasks.
 Document preparation, orders, receivables, state regulations – this type of order workflow should not be performed manually.
 Automated trade compliance software can eliminate errors associated with manual entries (both from employees and partners) and decrease time spent at loading docks.

 Establish a set of key performance indicators (KPI) that utilize companywide scorecards.
 Each company will differ in the exact KPIs that fit their current needs, but some important indicators are vendor performance; supplier performance; lost sales; defective returns; improper shipment returns; order fill rates; inventory value; carrying costs.